Navatusein/Copygram/README.md

 ### Not Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+This section should not list any major frameworks/libraries used to bootstrap your project.
+Do not leave any add-ons/plugins for the acknowledgements section.
+Here are a few examples how to not to do.

 * [![Next][Next.js]][Next-url]
 * [![React][React.js]][React-url]